getodk/javarosa/README.md

 ## Requirements

-JavaRosa works on API level 21+ (with desugaring enabled) and Java 8+.
+JavaRosa works on Android API level 21+ (with desugaring enabled) and Java 8+.

 ## Setting up your development environment